dbu9/sciencechronicle.org/content/en/news/unique-iridium-osmium-alloy-boosts-efficiency-of-electric-car-engines/index.md

 The research team plans to continue studying the properties of the iridium-osmium alloy and its potential applications in other areas of technology.
 They believe that this alloy could have a wide range of uses and could revolutionize the field of catalysis.
 Overall, this breakthrough represents a major step forward in the development of electric cars and the transition to a more sustainable future.

-References:
+# References
-- Smith, J., Johnson, E., & Lee, W. (2023).
+1. Smith, J., Johnson, E., & Lee, W. (2023).
 A novel iridium-osmium alloy catalyst for use in electric car engines.
 Journal of Renewable Energy, 45, 112-118.